ruff: noqa: E402

 output_stem_names: tuple[ModelOutputStemName, ...]

-# ... any other parameters your model needs
+# ... any other config your model needs

 class MyModel(nn.Module):